How to Connect External Hard Drive to VM | VMware & Hyper-V

 - The virtual machine in the external hard disk is mobile and portable.

-Next, I will explain in detail how to add an external hard drive to a virtual machine in VMware and Hyper-V.
+Next, I will explain in detail how to connect external hard drive to VM in VMware and Hyper-V.

-How to connect external hard drive to VMware VM
+How to connect external hard drive to VM

 This section focuses on how to connect an external USB drive to a virtual machine in VMware Workstation.
 If you are running ESXi virtual machines, you can go to VM >> Edit Settings to add hardware which contributes to copy ESXi VM to USB hard drive.